kalaboster/stringer/README.md

 test/ is root level of the tests for the wordsum python code.

+aws/ is a root level source of aws cloudformation configuration files and replated documents and scripts. (under construction)

 ## TODO

 1. Complete all the TODO in code.